robcarver17/pysystemtrade/docs/data.md

 #### Manually editing roll calendars

 Roll calendars are stored in .csv format [and here is an example](/data/futures/roll_calendars_csv/EDOLLAR.csv).
 Of course you could put these into Mongo DB, or Arctic, but I like the ability to hack them if required; plus we only use them when starting the system up from scratch.
 If you have to manually edit your .csv roll calendars, you can easily load them up and check they are monotonic and valid.
-The function [`check_saved_roll_calendar` is your friend.](/sysinit/futures/rollcalendars_from_arcticprices_to_csv.py).
+The function [`check_saved_roll_calendar`](/sysinit/futures/rollcalendars_from_arcticprices_to_csv.py) is your friend.
 Just make sure you are using the right datapath.

 <a name="roll_calendars_from_multiple"></a>